yafatek/rust-orm/Readme.md

 > inspired by Spring boot JPA

-the system is built to give developer the power to focus on their applications logic rather than <br/>
+the system is built to give developer the power to focus on their application's logic rather than <br/>
 focusing on building SQL Queries..

 ### todo